 - After sharing all items begin the agreement process, starting with those topics that you are both in agreement on or most willing to compromise.
 If you find yourself strongly disagreeing on any particular item, skip it and tackle the easier items first.
 However, make sure you eventually come to an agreement on each item listed, and realize that you will have to make compromises to come to an agreement.

 Remember, the more thorough you do this exercise the more likely you will be to have few roommate conflicts.

 If you get stuck, see your RA for assistance.
 RAs are trained to mediate roommate conflicts.
 Any roommate refusing to cooperate and work out a roommate agreement is subject to being relocated if a conflict does arise.

 Every year the Office of Residence Life receives a number of roommate conflict complaints.
 Your responsibility as a resident is to work out your differences civilly.
 If after you have done the roommate agreement exercise above and you still develop a conflict that you can not seem to resolve, you may go to your RA.

-If your conflict persists beyond your RA you may contact your Residence Director.
-Her or his decision will be reached only after hearing each roommate’s side of the story.
+If your conflict persists beyond your RA you may contact your Coordinator of Residential Engagement.
+Their decision will be reached only after hearing each roommate’s side of the story.
 The roommate who is causing the most difficulty in the roommate conflict may be subject to relocation.
 However, if both roommates refuse to pursue an amicable solution, both roommates are subject to relocation.
-The RD’s decision for resolving roommate conflicts is final.
+The CRE’s decision for resolving roommate conflicts is final.

 Here is the link to the Room Change Process